piyush97/piyush97/README.md

 - 🌱 Current Tech stack JAM Stack 🔥
 - 👯 I’m looking to collaborate with other Open Source Developers
 - ⚡ Fun fact: I love to pass my time learning about finance 💸
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: [@PiyushMehtas](https://twitter.com/PiyushMehtas);
+- 📫 How to reach me: [@PiyushMehtas](https://twitter.com/PiyushMehtas)

 ### Connect with me: